prekshivyas/bartToEdge/README.md

 # bartToEdge
-Parameter-efficient fine-tuning approaches can balance performance and resource constraints.
+Parameter-efficient fine-tuning approaches to balance performance and resource constraints.